 The Data Bank's primary role is to provide scientists in member countries with reliable nuclear data and computer programs for use in different nuclear applications.
 The services include also thermochemical data for radioactive waste management applications.

-The Data Bank member countries are: Austria, Belgium, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Italy, Japan, Republic of Korea, Mexico, the Netherlands, Norway, Portugal, the Slovak Republic, Spain, Sweden, Switzerland, Turkey and the United Kingdom.
+The Data Bank member countries are: Austria, Belgium, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Italy, Japan, Republic of Korea, Mexico, the Netherlands, Norway, Poland, Portugal, Russian Federation, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkey and the United Kingdom.

 By arrangement with the IAEA, the Data Bank computer program service covers both Data Bank countries and member states of the IAEA, except USA and Canada.
 A separate agreement covers nuclear data and computer program exchanges with the USA and Canada.